 Materials Science is a very diversified study, so it never gets boring.
 Above all, the core subjects always have a connection to current everyday life.

-The areas of responsibility for our graduates are as versatile as their career prospects.
+The areas of occupation for our graduates are as versatile as their career prospects.
 They can find employment in areas such as materials development and materials engineering, application technology, materials testing, quality control and damage analysis.
 Materials scientists work in very different areas such as the automotive industry, aerospace, chemical industry or semiconductor industry, but also in the health sector and public administration.